 Create space in your heart: let compassion do the work

 Then we move on to what matters the most in the end: the heart.
 When our body is open with breath flowing freely, when our mind is clear from thoughts from the past or the future, and creatively engaged in the present moment, our hearts can truly be open to whatever life has to offer.

 Creating space in our hearts require from us to let go of resentment and anger.
 We need to learn to be patient, and to not respond to aggression with aggression, to stop the escalation of anger and suffering.

 “Patience has a lot to do with getting smart at that point and just waiting: not speaking or doing anything.
 On the other hand, it also means being completely and totally honest with yourself about the fact that you’re furious.
 You’re not suppressing anything—patience has nothing to do with suppression.
 In fact, it has everything to do with a gentle, honest relationship with yourself.” – Pema Chödron, The Answer to Anger and Agression Is Patience

-When we open ourselves to the energy brought up by life experiences, without getting caught into reaction mode right away, acknowledging our experience of anger, sadness, without trying to repress it either, that’s when we create space into our hearts, space we can move in just like when we are creating space with our breath into our body.
+When we open ourselves to the energy brought up by life experiences, without getting caught into reaction mode right away, acknowledging our experience of anger, sadness, without trying to repress it either, we create space into our hearts.
+A space we can move in just like when we’re creating space with our breath into our body.
 In fact, breathing into my heart is one of the ways I like to think about creating space into it.

 Once the space is there, we can move on through life with the wisdom of our heart.
 We stop being stuck with the stories from the past, so we can be present to what we are now, in this very moment.
 We can connect, share, and be there for who we care.
 That’s when we can feel compassion towards ourselves, and towards others.
 That’s when it feels great to be alive.